d96litz/records_with_records/README.md

 ```

 ## Caveats
-Querying on the existance of `belongs_to` associations is currently not possible.
+Querying on the existence of `belongs_to` associations is currently not possible.

 ## Development